 1. Avoid Telling the Person What You Are Doing

 If you are someone who struggles with setting boundaries, it may be difficult to keep this information to yourself.
 However, if you tell the person that you’re avoiding them, that defeats the purpose.
 They’ll use that information as one more way to manipulate, shame, or control you.
-This is a technique you need to do on your own to allow the narcissist to lose interest, not give them another way to insult you.
+This is a technique you need to do on your own to allow the narcissist to lose interest and not give them another way to insult you.

 2. Avoid Eye Contact